VirgilSecurity/virgil-e3kit-x/README.md

 ## Enable Group Chat
 In this section, you'll find out how to build a group chat using the Virgil E3Kit.

-We assume that your users have installed and initialized the E3Kit, and have registered their Cards on the Virgil Cloud.
+We assume that your users have installed and initialized the E3Kit, and used snippet above to register.

 ### Create Group Chat